DHTMLX/docs-suite/docs/integration/suite_and_backend.md

 ---
 sidebar_label: How to connect Suite to a backend
 title: How to connect DHTMLX Suite to a backend
 description: You can explore how to connect DHTMLX Suite to a backend.
-Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite 7.
+Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite.
 ---

 # How to connect DHTMLX Suite to a backend